 Currencies can have a dramatic impact on equity returns, significantly adding to returns in some years and greatly diminishing them in others.
-Currency and equity positions are evaluated separately.
-The Adviser may seek to hedge the currency exposure resulting from securities positions when it finds the currency exposure unattractive.
-To hedge all or a portion of its currency risk, the Portfolio may, from time to time, invest in currency-related derivatives, including forward currency exchange contracts, futures contracts, options on futures contracts, swaps and options.
+The Adviser evaluates currency and equity positions separately and may seek to hedge the currency exposure resulting from securities positions when it finds the currency exposure unattractive.
+To hedge a portion of its currency risk, the Portfolio may from time to time invest in currency-related derivatives, including forward currency exchange contracts, futures, options on futures, swaps and options.
 The Adviser may also seek investment opportunities by taking long or short positions in currencies through the use of currency-related derivatives.

 The Portfolio may enter into other derivatives transactions, such as options, futures contracts, forwards and swaps.
-The Portfolio may use options strategies involving the purchase and/or writing of various combinations of call and/or put options, including on individual securities and stock indices, futures contracts (including futures contracts on individual securities and stock indices) or shares of ETFs.
-These transactions may be used, for example, in an effort to earn extra income, to adjust exposure to individual securities or markets, or to protect all or a portion of the Portfolio's portfolio from a decline in value, sometimes within certain ranges.
+The Portfolio may use options strategies involving the purchase and/or writing of various combinations of call and/or put options, including on individual securities and stock indices, futures contracts (including futures contracts on individual securities and stock indices) or shares of exchange-traded funds ("ETFs").